djalbat/propagate-cli/README.md

 You can also execute a lone `propagate` command from within a package's subdirectory.

 Provided there are no cyclic dependencies, the updates to the packages and binaries affected by the propagation will be presented in topological order, meaning that a dependency will always appear before any of its dependents.
-Unless you use the `force` option, you will always be prompted before any changes are made to package JSON files or any shell commands are executed.
+Unless you use the `yes` option, you will always be prompted before any changes are made to package JSON files or any shell commands are executed.

 Bear in mind that in choosing not to publish a package, you are also choosing not to propagate it.
 In which case its dependents will be adjusted accordingly and consequently may not need propagating themselves.

 It is recommended that you initially use the `dry-run` option, which will list the updates without making any changes.
-Also, you should always use the `force` and `quietly` options with caution.
+Also, you should always use the `yes` and `quietly` options with caution.

 Finally, if a script fails and you are not forcing it, you will be prompted to try again.
 Bear in mind that the script cannot be amended in a meantime, however, because it is loaded only once when the configuration file is initially read.
 Also bear in mind that if you choose not to execute it a second time, propagation will continue, the reasoning being that it should likely not have been executed in the first place.
 If it fails a second time therefore and as a consequence propagation should halt, simply exit in the usual way.